• Skip to main content

 Preventable Emergency Visits

-The rate of preventable ED and urgent visits per 1,000 members per year.
+The rate of preventable emergency department (ED) visits per 1,000 eligible members per year.

 ≥100 Eligible Linked Members